Resources and Financial Incentives for Solar

 Applicable Sectors: Commercial, Industrial, Agricultural, Residential, Institutional, Government

-Ensures that customers of investor-owned utilities and electric membership co-ops (but not municipal utilities) in Virginia can make use of net metering such that excess generation from a solar system is credited to a customer’s next bill at retail rate.
+Customers of Old Dominion Power and Appalachian Power can make use of net metering, which allows excess generation from a solar system to be credited to a customer’s next bill at retail rate.
 After a 12-month cycle, customers may opt to roll over credit indefinitely or to receive payment at an avoided-cost rate (usually only $0.03 per kWh or less).
-Net metering in Virginia is available on a first-come, first-served basis until the rated generating capacity owned and operated by customer-generators reaches 1% of an electric distribution company’s adjusted Virginia peak-load forecast for the previous year.
-The capacity limit for residential customers is 20kW, while agricultural customers are limited to 500kW and non-residential to 1 MW.
+Net metering in Virginia is available on a first-come, first-served basis until the rated generating capacity owned and operated by customer-generators reaches 6% of the utility’s adjusted Virginia peak-load forecast for the previous year.
+The capacity limit for residential customers is 25kW, while agricultural customers are limited to 500kW and non-residential to 3 MW.
 Details for Appalachian Power’s net generation policies are here.

 In cases where the federal tax credit exceeds tax liability, the excess amount may be carried forward to the succeeding taxable year.